CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 });
 {% endhighlight %}

+As a checkpoint, check yours against a working version:

++ <a href="https://github.com/CartoDB/academy/raw/master/t/03-cartodbjs-ground-up/lesson-4/" target="_blank">Source code</a>
++ <a href="{{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-4/" target="_blank">Live version</a>

 ## Taking it further

 We can wire up some query events to our SQL to investigate the behavior of our stork within specific countries.
 Like the static data layers we saw in the previous section, we can apply `setSQL(...)` to our `torqueLayer` to alter the data in our map.
 The following requires some more advanced uses of SQL and JavaScript.
+Instead of copying and pasting as before, it is recommended to look at the <a href="https://github.com/CartoDB/academy/raw/master/t/03-cartodbjs-ground-up/lesson-4/cartocss-string.html" target="_blank">the source code</a> for the <a href="{{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-4/torque-sql.html" target="_blank">working example</a> instead.

 To do this, we need to do a spatial intersection of our data points with country polygons.
-I loaded the dataset of African Countries (`africa_adm0`) from Common Data, CartoDB's data library, and applied a query similar to the following (which we'll update to make it more responsive in JavaScript):
+I loaded the dataset of African Countries (`africa_adm0`) from Common Data, CartoDB's data library, and applied a query similar to the following (which we'll update to make it more responsive in JavaScript).
+This grabs all the data for the stork that intersects with the country Chad.

 {% highlight sql %}
 SELECT